matthiaslang/jackychess/readme.md

 - special end game handling: the engine currently does not play well in endgame situations.
 This is something I will try to investigate and to tackle with special evaluation functions...

-- not all chess rules are implemented: en passant is missing, certain patt rules like 50 move rules; Rochade via UCI is not fully implemented.
+- not all chess rules are implemented: patt rules like 50 move rules; Rochade is not fully implemented.
 This should get fixed during time together with other upcoming bugs.

 - no quescence handling: so the engine can choose "bad moves" due to horizon effects.
 This is something I will try to implement but I think this will take care and time.
 Maybe I start with a first simple approach.